Visa information for Applicants

-As part of the Points Based System, you will need to achieve 40 Points Based system to receive a TIER 4 visa.
+As part of the Points Based System, you will need to achieve 40 points to receive a TIER 4 visa.
 30 Points are awarded for having a valid Confirmation of Acceptance of Studies (CAS) number.
 The remaining 10 points are awarded for Maintenance.

 Brunel can only send you a CAS number once your offer has been made unconditional.
 If you have a conditional offer you will need to fulfill all your conditions as soon as possible to ensure you have enough time to apply for your visa.

 The first CAS we issue you with is free.
-However if you need us to issue you with a different CAS (for example if you decide to change course after a CAS has been issued) then there will be a administration fee.
-This covers the cost charged to us by the UKBA.
+However if you need us to issue you with a different CAS (for example if you decide to change course after a CAS has been issued) then there will be an administration fee.
+This covers the cost charged to us by UKVI.
 A CAS number will expire if not used within 6 months, so we will not issue a CAS more than 6 months before the start of your course.
 A CAS can only be used in a visa application up to three months before the course start date.

-Brunel will issue your CAS in the form of an email, although we can provide a hard copy if needed.
+Brunel will issue your CAS in the form of an email.
 This CAS statement will list all the qualifications we used as the basis of your offer for the course.
 You must include the originals of all the qualifications listed in the CAS statement when you apply for your visa.